duong-28/crowdfuning_back_end/README.md

 It can be helpful to keep the markdown preview open in VS Code so that you can see what you're typing more easily. }}

+##Note: I have added strike-through lines across API specs that I have failed to set up - I will keep it as is for now to come back later to fine tune - sorry for the messy look!

 | URL             | HTTP Method |Purpose  | Request Body | Success Response Code | Authentication/Authorisation |
 | ---             | ----------- | ------- | ------------ | --------------------- | ---------------------------- |
 | /project/       | GET | Retrieve all active project ||  200  |None|